miekg/skydns2/README.md

 #### PTR Records: Reverse Addresses

-When registering a service with an IP address only, you might also want to register the reverse (the hostname the address points to).
+When registering a service with an IP address only, you might also want to register the reverse (adding a hostname the address points to).
 In the DNS these records are called PTR records.

 So looking back at some of the services in the section "Service Discovery via